 Α Minimum Building Height In the case of lots with frontages on multiple streets, the greatest minimum building height controls.
-Fronting North Main Street: 30 ft Fronting any other street: 18 ft Maximum Building Height Within 120 ft of the centerline of North Main Street 75 ft. В Applies only to those portions of a structure 121 to 250 ft from the centerline of North Main Street 105 ft. within the specified distance 251 ft or more from the centerline of North Main Street 125 ft. С Required Minimum Building Height Stepback 10 ft.
+Fronting North Main Street: 30 ft.
+Fronting any other street: 18 ft. В Maximum Building Height Applies only to those portions of a structure within the specified distance 75 ft., except 60 ft. for the first 50 linear ft. measured from the bac of curb on frontages facing North Main Street or the southeastern facing frontage of Turner Street NW (450 ft. from the intersection Turner Street NW and North Main Street).
+35 ft. within 50 linear ft. of any lot line abutting St. Luke and Oddfellows Hall. c Required Minimum Building Height Stepback Applies to any street-facing façade of a building.

-(1) Building Height Stepback

-All buildings over 50 feet in height are required to provide a building height stepback.
-Such stepback applies to any street-facing façade of a building.
 Stepback shall occur above the second floor, and no higher than the fourth floor.
+10 ft., except none on frontages facing North Main Street or the southeastern-facing frontage of Turner Street NW (450 ft. from the intersection of Turner Street NW and North Main Street)